superRaytin/paginationjs/docs/en.md

 See [demo](/index.html#format_go_input)

-### formatGoButton <em>string | function</em>
+### formatGoButton <em>string | function(button, currentPage, totalPage, totalNumber)</em>
-Format template for the 'Go' button.
+Format the "Go" button from the template.
 Default is `<%= button %>`.

-String containing the template variables or a function that returns such a string.
+A string contained template variables or a function that returns such a string.

-`<%= button %>` is equivalent to a package of `<input type="button" class="J-paginationjs-go-button">`, therefore, you can also customize an button element, ensure that the element has the `J-paginationjs-go-button` class.
+`<%= button %>` is equivalent to `<input type="button" class="J-paginationjs-go-button">`, therefore, you can also customize an button element yourself, just ensure that the element has a `J-paginationjs-go-button` class.

-Provide 4 template variables.
+There are 4 template variables.

 - `button`
 - `currentPage`
 - `totalPage`
 - `totalNumber` Total entries.

-### header <em>string | function</em>
+### header <em>string | function(currentPage, totalPage, totalNumber)</em>
-Custom header content. `header` may be a string or a function.
+Customize the header content. `header` may be a string or a function.

-Provide 3 template variables.
+There are 3 template variables.

 - `currentPage`
 - `totalPage`
 - `totalNumber`

-### footer <em>string | function</em>
+### footer <em>string | function(currentPage, totalPage, totalNumber)</em>
-Custom footer content. `footer` may be a string or a function.
+Customize the footer content. `footer` may be a string or a function.

-Provide 3 template variables.
+There are 3 template variables.

 - `currentPage`
 - `totalPage`
 - `totalNumber`

-### pageLink <em>string</em>
-Page link.

 ## Utilities

 ### formatResult <em>function(data)</em>
-This function used to processing result data before the `callback` function called.
+Used to process result data before `callback` invoked.

-An processed array will be returned, also feasible for process the passed `data` array directly.
+You should return an array processed by this function, you can also process `data` directly.

 See [demo](/index.html#formatResult)

 ### formatAjaxError <em>function(jqXHR, textStatus, errorThrown)</em>
-Provide a custom function, for rendering the error message.
+A function for rendering the error message.

 ```
 formatAjaxError: function(jqXHR, textStatus, errorThrown){ ... }
 ```

 ### ajax <em>object</em>
-Customized configuration for the built-in Ajax function.
-Must be parameter-compatible with `$.ajax`.
+Used to customize configuration for the built-in Ajax function. it must be parameter-compatible with `$.ajax`.
 Usuful for the asynchronous pagination.

 Parameter | Type | Description
 ------------ | ------------- | ------------